oddcamp/frontend-manual/README.md

 ### Raster

-For raster images, we should use JPGs when the image's contents are mostly photographic in nature (i.e. where colour clustering is unlikely to be noticeable) and PNG when the image is mostly geometric, has large homogeneous swaths of colour or when transparency is required.
+For raster images, we should use JPGs when the image's contents are mostly photographic in nature (i.e. where colour clustering is unlikely to be noticeable) and PNGs when the image is mostly geometric, has large homogeneous swaths of colour or when transparency is required.

 ### Icons

 If we're using an existing icon library available as an icon font, we should use that and make any necessary adjustments (e.g. add missing icons or tweak existing ones).
 If we're using custom icons, or icons from various different sources (e.g. The Noun Project), we should use SVGs.
-Using raster file types, such as PNGs, for icons is strongly discouraged.
+Using raster file types (such as PNGs) for icons is strongly discouraged.

 ### Screen Sizes and Pixel Density